sadatmousavi/novatab/README.md

 ## 🧠 About

-NovaTab is designed to improve productivity and workflow, especially for users working with AI tools and multiple web apps.
+NovaTab is designed to improve productivity, especially for users working with AI tools and multiple web apps.

 ---

 ## 🌐 Part of AI Extensions Ecosystem

-This project is part of a growing collection of Chrome extensions focused on improving AI chat experience and productivity.
+This project is part of a growing collection of Chrome extensions focused on improving AI workflows and user experience.

 ---